project-koku/nise/README.rst

 Finer Publishing Details
 ________________________

 All of the deployment is driven entirely by a Github Action workflow, so if issues ever crop up, start in ``publish-to-pypi.yml``.
-Non-master branches will run test code and build stages, while master will run those two in addition to the deploy stage assuming the previous two stages succeed.
+When a branch is merged into master, the Action will kick off.
 There are three things that must happen before a deployment is successful, a successful artifact build, dependencies verified in sync between the requirements files, and setup.py, and the tag must not yet exist in git.
 The dependency syncing/verification is done with the `pipenv-setup <https://github.com/Madoshakalaka/pipenv-setup>`_ tool.
 After the artifact is deployed, it'll be available at `PyPI <https://pypi.org/project/koku-nise/#history>`_.

 Prereqs
 ===========